 Last week Mayor Durkan told The Seattle Times that finding efficiencies wouldn’t net enough money to solve the homelessness crisis.
 Yesterday, she said we couldn’t tax our way out of the crisis.
 If neither efficiencies nor taxing can solve homelessness what can?
 What is the Chamber of Commerce plan to solve our housing crisis if an employee hours tax, a payroll tax, and income tax–which Amazon CEO Jeff Bezos also opposes–are off the table?

-The recent McKinsey and Company homelessness study contradicted the position held by Mayor Durkan and the Seattle Metropolitan Chamber of Commerce that big investments are unncesseary.
+The recent McKinsey homelessness study contradicted the position held by Mayor Durkan and the Seattle Metropolitan Chamber of Commerce that big investments are unnecessary.
 The study showed that the region needs to invest $400 million per year to create the 14,000 homes the firm estimates we’d need to deal with the homelessness crisis.
 Meanwhile, some housing advocates, like former mayoral candidate Nikkita Oliver, have argued the mayor’s move shifts yet more resources to homeless sweeps.

 Hearing @MayorJenny is pushing for #headtax to be 75% emergency funding which would INCREASE homeless sweeps.
 It'll come at the expense of building needed affordable housing.@sallybagshaw been in meetings with the Mayor to support this.

 The people deserve better.#stopthesweeps

 — Nikkita Oliver (@NikkitaOliver) May 11, 2018